evgenyneu/evgenii.com/blog/_posts/2016-09-17-ridiculous-strawberry-picking.md

 ## Orbital period and Kepler's third law

 Everybody know that it takes about 365 days for the Earth to complete one full circle around the Sun.
 We call this time 'a year' and astronomers call it the Earth's *orbital period*.
-But what happens to Earth's orbital period as it moves closer to the Sun?
+But what happens to Earth's orbital period as the planet moves closer to the Sun?
 This question can be  answered by using Kepler's third law [[2, p.
 27]](#references) that states &mdash; closer planets have *smaller* orbital periods.
 Therefore, the increase in Sun's mass will result in shorter year on the Earth.

 ## The Sun's luminosity

 The increase in Sun's mass also affects its brightness, which is also called 'luminosity'.
-This happens because larger mass creates bigger gravitational pressure in its core, which increases the rate of fusion reaction that creates more light.
+This happens because larger mass creates bigger gravitational pressure in its core, which increases the rate of fusion reactions and creates more light.
 How much brighter the Sun becomes if Carl doubles its mass?
 Figure 2 demonstrates that the Sun will be about eight times brighter, because the luminosity of a star similar to the Sun is roughly proportional to the cube of its mass [[3]](#references).

 <div class='isTextCentered'>
   <img class='isMax500PxWide' src='http://evgenii.com/image/blog/2016-09-17-ridiculous-strawberry-picking/massive_sun_is_brighter.png' alt='More massive stars are much brighter'>